Trident-Development/thalia-bot/README.md

 `help` Display the list of commands and their usages

 ### Dev Setup
-Please checkout the [setup doc](./docs/setup.md) for development setup instructions!
+Please check out the [setup doc](./docs/setup.md) for development setup instructions!